Moog synthesizer: Successors

 In 1970, Moog Music released the Minimoog, a portable, self-contained model, and the modular systems became a secondary part of Moog's business.
 The Minimoog has been described as the most famous and influential synthesizer in history.

 After the sale of Moog Music, production of Moog synthesizers stopped in the early 1980s.
 The patents and other rights to Moog's modular circuits expired in the 1990s.
 In 2002, after Robert Moog regained the rights to the Moog brand and bought the company, Moog released the Minimoog Voyager, an updated version.
-From 2016 to 2017, Moog reissued the original Minimoog with some changes.
+Moog released several Minimoog reissues, with some changes, starting from 2016.
 In 2018, Moog released the Grandmother, followed by the Matriarch in 2019; parts of the circuitry used in these instruments were inspired by the Moog synthesizer.

 Clones and emulations

-After production of the original Moog synthesizers stopped in 1980, some manufacturers, such as Synthesizers.com, have created their own modules and clones of Moog modules.
-Moog modules, known as the "dotcom" or "5U" format, are still available but have been superceded as the dominant synthesizer format used today, by Eurorack.
+After production of the original Moog synthesizers stopped in 1980, some manufacturers, such as Synthesizers.com, created their own modules and clones of Moog modules.
+Moog modules, known as the "dotcom" or "5U" format, are still available but have been superseded as the dominant synthesizer format by Eurorack.
 Since 2020, Behringer has manufactured clones of Moog modules in the Eurorack format, also sold in configurations based on the original Moog systems.

 The Moog synthesizer has been emulated in software synthesizers such as the Arturia Modular V. In 2016, Moog released the Moog Model 15 app, a software emulation of the Model 15 initially for iOS and later in 2021 for macOS.